Igor-Konyaga/car-rental/README.md

 ![HomePage](./src/assets/Home.png)

-2. Catalog page ( On this page you can view all cars that can be rented.
-You can also filter cars by make, price per hour and mileage.).
+2. Catalog page (On this page, you can view all the cars available for rent.
+   There is also filtering of cars by brand, price per hour, and mileage.
+When the user clicks on heart, the car is added to the list of favorites, which can be viewed on the favorites page).

 ![CatalogPage](./src/assets/Catalog.png)